nullstack/nullstack.github.io/articles/rendering-component.md

 description: Import Nullstack and extend your class from it define an instance method called render which returns any JSX and export the component
 ---

-The simplest component you can make is a rendering component
+The simplest component you can make is a rendering component.

-create a file in your src folder with the name of your component and the [njs extension](/njs-file-extension)
+Create a file in your src folder with the name of your component and the [njs extension](/njs-file-extension).

-in this example it is going to be called HelloWorld.njs
+In this example it is going to be called HelloWorld.njs.

-All you have to do is to import Nullstack and extend your class from it, define an instance method called render that returns any JSX, and export the component
+All you have to do is to import Nullstack and extend your class from it, define an instance method called render that returns any JSX, and export the component.

 ```jsx
 import Nullstack from 'nullstack';